Charles Dickinson (planter): Horse race dispute

 In 1805, a friend of Jackson's deprecated the manner in which Captain Erwin had handled a bet with Jackson over a horse race.
 Erwin's horse, Ploughboy, was scheduled to race Jackson's horse, Truxton; however, Erwin's horse had to drop out of the race.
 According to the pre-race agreement, if a horse was unable to race, a forfeit fee of $800 would be paid to the injured party, in this case, Jackson.
 However, Jackson and Erwin disagreed on how this was to be paid, and a nasty quarrel ensued.
 Erwin's son-in-law, Charles Dickinson, became enraged and started quarreling with Jackson's friend, which led to Jackson becoming involved.
 Dickinson wrote to Jackson calling him a "coward and an equivocator".
 The affair continued, with more insults and misunderstandings, until Dickinson published a statement in the Nashville Review in May 1806, calling Jackson a "worthless scoundrel, ... a poltroon and a coward".

 The political atmosphere in Nashville was heated by ambition.
-John Coffee, a friend of Jackson's, had fought a duel earlier in the year with one of Dickinson's associates, and there were larger political and sporting interests involved.
+John Coffee, a friend of Jackson, had fought a duel earlier in the year with one of Dickinson's associates, and there were larger political and sporting interests involved.
 The Jackson–Dickinson duel, like that between Aaron Burr—a political friend of Jackson's at the time—and Alexander Hamilton, had been developing over some time.